AdobeDocs/analytics.en/help/components/dimensions/custom-link.md

 ## Populate this dimension with data

 This dimension collects data from the [`pev2` query string](/help/implement/validate/query-parameters.md) in image requests for hits that also have the `pe` query string with the value of `lnk_o`.
-If the `pe` query string has a different value in the hit, the `pev2` query string does not collect data in this dimension.
+If the `pe` query string has a different value in the hit, this dimension does not collect data.

 If you want to send data to this dimension using AppMeasurement: